phillip-haydon/philliphaydon.com/_posts/2013-04-22-nancyfx-revisiting-content-negotiation-and-apis-part-1.md

 	    }
 	}

-Using a Chrome Plugin called which can be found on the [Chrome Web Store](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?utm_source=chrome-ntp-launcher).
+Using a Chrome Plugin called Postman which can be found on the [Chrome Web Store](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?utm_source=chrome-ntp-launcher).

 ![](/images/nancyfx-conneg-updated-1.png)